linkerd/website/linkerd.io/content/2.11/tasks/using-ingress.md

 The reason is as follows.

-The Helm chart defines (among other things) two Kubernetes resources:
+That particular Helm chart defines (among other things) two Kubernetes resources:

 1) `kind: ValidatingWebhookConfiguration`.
 This creates a short-lived pod named something like `ingress-nginx-admission-create-t7b77` which terminates in 1 or 2 seconds.